Financial Aid (FAFSA)

 Cal Grant C

-- provides up to $547 for books, tools and equipment—and up to $2,462 more for tuition and fees if you’ll be attending a school other than a California Community College (community colleges don’t charge tuition and your fees will be waived as a Cal Grant recipient)
+may provides for books, tools, equipment, tuition and fees if you’ll be attending a school other than a California Community College (community colleges don’t charge tuition and your fees will be waived as a Cal Grant recipient)

-- If you are a U.S. citizen, a permanent resident, or other eligible non-citizen, you should file the FAFSA.
-For the definition of eligible non-citizen see the description of "Citizenship Status" in the application instructions.
+If you are a U.S. citizen, a permanent resident (green card), or other eligible non-citizen, you should file the FAFSA.
+For the definition of eligible non-citizen see the description of "Citizenship Status".

 Cal Grant/GPA Verification: La Quinta High School will electronically send your GPA to the California Student Aid Commission if we have your social security number on file.
 Check with your counselor to make sure we have your social security number.